Millennium Actress Review – An Uncannily Brilliant Journey through Memory

 Middle-aged Genya, a long-time fan of Chiyoko, and his cameraman initially stand as the passive witnesses in the actress’ memories.
-When youthful Chiyoko recalls her first casting offer or when she accidentally encounters a young artist on the run, the ageing actress’ living room space jumps to the reconstructed space of her memories with Genya enthralled by the opportunity to ‘observe’ everything from the sidelines.
-The cameraman is not much familiar with the actress’ works or her life, and he is more of a cynical observer, unwittingly caught in the tempestuous cloud of Chiyoko’s memories.
+When youthful Chiyoko recalls her first casting offer or when she accidentally encounters a young artist on the run, the aging actress’s living room space jumps to the reconstructed space of her memories with Genya enthralled by the opportunity to ‘observe’ everything from the sidelines.
+The cameraman is not much familiar with the actress’s works or her life, and he is more of a cynical observer, unwittingly caught in the tempestuous cloud of Chiyoko’s memories.

 Also by Satoshi Kon- Tokyo Godfathers : A Richly-Textured Christmas Dramedy

 On a broader sense, ‘the thrill of the chase’ can be taken as an interpretation of the very nature of film-making.
-As Actress Mami Koyama, one of the three who lend her voice to Chiyoko Fujiwara, says that: “…the shadow that Chiyoko pursues is perhaps Cinema itself for the director.
+As Actress Mami Koyama, one of the three who lends her voice to Chiyoko Fujiwara says that: “…the shadow that Chiyoko pursues is perhaps Cinema itself for the director.
 I think it’s a film with very strong feelings toward film-making”.